Walking The Roman Road – Lenten Season 2019

 The idea was always to be in relationship with our Father and Creator.
 And only He has the ability to make final decisions on what is good and what is evil for us.
 After all, in order to know what is good or bad you would have to know the future consequences of your actions.
 Lord, should we invent aerosol cans?
 They seem quite handy.
 No, my child.
 Aerosol cans will destroy the ozone layer in about 50 years.
 Good to know.
 Thanks, Lord.
 We really dodged a bullet on that one.

 You get the idea.
-And it isn’t only about knowing the future but also about knowing all possible repercussions to our actions.
+And it isn’t only about knowing the future but also about knowing all possible repercussions of our actions.
 Omniscience is essential to get things right.
 What about power?
 Some things are just too powerful for us to play with if we are on our own.
-One such thing comes to mind immediately.
 Like nuclear bombs.
 Splitting the atom.
+Creating viruses.
 Being almighty, God can handle it but the rest of us, on our own?
 It’s a crap shoot.
 Japan had the first taste of it and most of us doubt that it will be the last.

 But the most important aspect of the Godhead is the fact that He is good.
 Absolutely good.
 Full of love and justice and never self-seeking at the expense of others.
 There is no blemish in Him.
-Only He is capable of determining what is good and what is evil, what promotes love and what does not promote love because He is love.
+Only He is capable of determining what is good and what is evil, what promotes love and what does not promote love for everyone, without discrimination, because He is love.

 We are not.
 The very act of taking this power to decide on our own what is good or evil for us was a selfish betrayal of the one who loves us the most.
 What hope is there that we would ever get it right?
 Sure, sometimes we stumble upon some true truth and we make a right decision but history is replete with examples of where we have screwed up horribly, on purpose or by accident because we refuse to allow God to lead us into the future He has planned for us following the path of love.
 Only God is capable of knowing and acting upon what is good and what is evil.